Alpine Steam Express

 Freedom of Switzerland with your Swiss Travel Pass

-Today, use get to make the most of your First Class Swiss Travel Pass to explore the country and its amazing public transport network to the fullest.
+Today, you get to make the most of your Swiss Travel Pass to explore the country and its amazing public transport network to the fullest.
 You could venture on the Old Gotthard Route and Centovalli Railway to Ticino and even Domodossola in Northern Italy, head to Zermatt or enjoy different paddle steamers on Lake Lucerne, Lake Thun or Lake Brienz!
 Mountain railways off the beaten path or delightful narrow gauge trains also beckon!
 The Rigi rack railway is also included in the pass.
 The choice is yours and your tour manager will be happy to advise you!
-In the evening there is a farewell dinner at the hotel to end the tour.
-(B D)
+(B)

 Return to London